dyakonoff/cuba-validation/README.md

 ### Validating with Entity Listeners

-For the start we need to create an Entity Listener for Printer entity.
-The simplest way is to do that using CUBA studio and in **Middleware** section pick **New / Entity Listener**.
+For the start we need to create an Entity Listener for our `Printer` entity.
+The simplest way is to do that using CUBA studio and in **Middleware** section pick menu item **New / Entity Listener**.

 ![Figure 8: Creating Entity Listener with CUBA studio](resources/figure_8.png)